 The acting from everyone involved is top-notch.
 Allison Janney (who plays Tonya’s mother, LaVonna) is as good as she always is, though her part is smaller than I expected.
 Sebastian Stan is quite good as Jeff Gillooly.
 I’m not sure why he hasn’t received more notices for his work here but it’s Margot Robbie who walks away with this handily; she provides the film with its emotional core.
 The person she’s portraying can be unlikable and crude, but Robbie also infuses Tonya with enough vulnerability to make the audience sympathize with her, and after more than twenty years of being hated, that’s quite a feat.

 There’s been a lot of criticism leveled at this movie for its portrayal of domestic violence and child abuse; some have said that its played for laughs.
 Yes, the way the scenes are staged, it can seem bizarre and somewhat funny, but I don’t think the intent was to get people to laugh at child abuse or domestic violence, I think it’s shown this way as more of a coping mechanism for the audience.
 If this had been more of a drama and they played all of these scenes straight, it would’ve been unbearable to watch.

-I had a couple minor quibbles with the CGI being obvious during the ice-skating sequences, and there was a little too much music, but other than that, this is a ridiculously entertaining look at an incident that’s been long since forgotten.
+I had a little problem with the CGI being obvious during the ice-skating sequences, but other than that, this is a ridiculously entertaining look at an incident that’s been long since forgotten.
 Even if you aren’t a fan of ice-skating (I’m not), or you didn’t care about the Kerrigan/Harding scandal (I didn’t), I’d still highly recommend it.